 - You have two methods to add constraints to it.

-- Then it will popup Add New Constraints dialog where you can specify the button constraints value in it.
+- Then it will popup the Add New Constraints dialog where you can specify the button constraints value in it.

 - Click the Add 4 Constraints button in Add New Constraints dialog, you will see the button has been moved and the button size has been changed also to match the screen, and there are 4 t-bars( the line between the button and screen safe area edge ) which connect the button to the nearest UI component.
-If there are no UI component between the button and the screen safe area edge, then the space distance value is between the button and the safe area edge.
+If there are no UI components between the button and the screen safe area edge, then the space distance value is between the button and the safe area edge.

 - If you want the button to full file the screen width, just input 0 in the left and right space constraints value input box.

-- When you click above Add 2 Constraints button, you can see the width and height constraints has been added for Button One in View Controller Scene —> View Controller —> View —> Button One —> Constraints.
+- When you click above Add 2 Constraints button, you can see the width and height constraints have been added for Button One in View Controller Scene —> View Controller —> View —> Button One —> Constraints.

 - Please note direction space constraints priority is higher than UI component size ( width, height ) constraint.
-So that if you set both direction space constraints and component size constraints at same time, direction space constraints will take effect first.
-We can see this in below picture, although we set Button Three‘s width and height to 100, but the button’s real size is not 100 because there are also 4 direction space constraints.
+So that if you set both direction space constraints and component size constraints at the same time, direction space constraints will take effect first.
+We can see this in the below picture, although we set Button Three‘s width and height to 100, the button’s real size is not 100 because there are also 4 direction space constraints.

 2.3 Make Multiple Swift UI Components Equal Width & Height.